 Life is busy.
-Keeping up with work, family, and day to day activities doesn’t leave much time for finances.
-In a perfect world, we would all review our accounts, keep up with ever-changing budgets, and look at our credit report every couple of months among other things.
+Keeping up with work, family, and day-to-day activities doesn’t leave much time for finances.
+In a perfect world, we would review our accounts daily, keep up with ever-changing budgets, and look at our credit report every couple of months, among other things.

-Most of us know exactly what we need to do.
-We just don’t always do it.
+Most of us know exactly what we need to do – we just don’t always do it.
 Simplify your finances by setting systems in place to handle most everything you need with little effort.
-Here are 6 steps for simplifying your finances.
-Small steps can go a long way.
+These six small steps can go a long way.

-The process of budgeting has evolved.
+Thankfully, the process of budgeting has evolved.
 You no longer have to gather statements with a calculator, paper, and pencil in hand.
-Use apps like MyFinance to keep track of saving and spending across various accounts.
-Know your balances and create a spending and saving plan.
-Receive convenient alerts if your budget is exceeded.
+Using a program like myFinance will help keep track of savings and spending across various accounts.
+You can also set up convenient alerts for when your budget has been exceeded.

-Saving may seem like a hassle but it doesn’t have to be.
-Set a realistic goal you would like to meet in a given amount of time.
+Saving may seem like a hassle, but it doesn’t have to be.
+Set a realistic goal you’d like to meet in a given amount of time.
 Consider breaking your goal up into monthly, bi-weekly, or weekly contributions that are consistent with your pay cycle.
 Instead of leaving it to yourself to remember, make your contribution automatic.
-You won’t have to do a thing after you have set the recurrence up.
+You won’t have to do a thing after you’ve set the reoccurrence up.

 Gone are the days when you had to go to the business service center at your local store to make a last-minute payment or go to the post office to send something off.
-Know you have the convenience of using Bill Pay, logging on to most companies’ websites, or setting up automatic payments.
-Making payments is now easier than ever.
+We live in the days of faster and easier payment options.
+Now you have the convenience of using Bill Pay, setting up automatic payment, or paying directly online with most companies’ websites.
+This can help streamline your finances so you never miss a payment.